-- 1) Train physicians to be clinical and academic addiction medicine leaders in patient care, research, and education. - 2) Train physician leaders to integrate high quality evidence-based addiction medicine care with general and specialist health delivery systems. - 3) Train physician leaders to innovate addiction medicine programs that will fill gaps in the healthcare system. - 4) Train physician leaders that will improve wellness and healthcare by addressing inequities faced by people vulnerable due to race, ethnicity, poverty, age, gender, disability and stigmatizing illness.
+1) Train physicians to be clinical and academic addiction medicine leaders in patient care, research, and education.

+2) Train physician leaders to integrate high quality evidence-based addiction medicine care with general and specialist health delivery systems.

+3) Train physician leaders to innovate addiction medicine programs that will fill gaps in the healthcare system.

+4) Train physician leaders that will improve wellness and healthcare by addressing inequities faced by people vulnerable due to race, ethnicity, poverty, age, gender, disability and stigmatizing illness.

 Overall Program Structure: Fellows, all of whom have completed another clinical residency, can complete a single clinical training year or the two (or more) years of combined longitudinal research and clinical training.
 Fellow experiences are tailored to the individual's interests and fellows are guided by the interdisciplinary BMC Addiction Medicine Fellowship faculty.
-The program faculty members draw from multiple relevant disciplines (Internal Medicine, Psychiatry, Emergency Medicine, Preventive Medicine, Obstetrical Medicine, and Pediatrics) and have established relationships with relevant teaching sites.
-These include the Boston Public Health Commission, responsible for a wide range of preventive and treatment services; Boston Healthcare for the Homeless, which provides community-based health care services that are compassionate, dignified, and culturally appropriate; VA Boston Healthcare System, home to an existing addiction psychiatry program and major leader in substance use treatment in the northeast, and Boston Children's Hospital Adolescent Addiction Program, one of the preeminent research and training sites for teen addiction nationally.
+The program faculty members draw from multiple relevant disciplines (Internal Medicine, Family Medicine, Psychiatry, Emergency Medicine, Preventive Medicine, Obstetrical Medicine, and Pediatrics) and have established relationships with relevant teaching sites.
+These include Boston Healthcare for the Homeless, which provides community-based health care services that are compassionate, dignified, and culturally appropriate; VA Boston Healthcare System, home to an existing addiction psychiatry program and major leader in substance use treatment in the northeast, and Boston Children's Hospital Adolescent Addiction Program, one of the preeminent research and training sites for teen addiction nationally.
 The two-year program combines the resources of the BU School of Medicine and Public Health as well as local training institutions to offer a comprehensive training program that includes both clinical and research experience.